Elizabeth Benson, DVM

 Elizabeth Allen was born in Dublin, Ireland and moved to the US via a Green Card in the Lottery in the early 90’s.
 She feels blessed to have found many passions along the path of life, including writing and animals.
 She loves to help educate pet owners on any subject regarding their pet’s health and well-being because she truly believes educated pet owners have happier, healthier pets.

 She speaks and writes on the subject of grief both human and animal and supports pet owners with pet hospice education, compassionate and intuitive counseling and end of life planning for animals.
 She is a poet and a novelist, with a background in holistic veterinary medicine, animal nutrition and pet environmentalism.
-She is author of “Love Crosses Over” and “Manifesting Mongrel.”
-She is a member of several hospice organizations and has had extensive training in grief counseling including the following:
+She is author of “Love Crosses Over”, “Manifesting Mongrel,” “All The Peace I Might Find, or Not” and “To Be Loved” – books on the human-animal bond and her life with animals.
+She has over 10 years experience counseling pet parents on grief and loss, including the following:

 • Member of APLB – The Association for Pet Loss & Bereavement